 3.5.
-Continuing Education Credits
+Continuing Education Programs that provided CME

 For educational programs for which Philips offers continuing education credits, Philips shall follow the rules and standards of the accrediting body.
 It is important that all such programs be coordinated through a knowledgeable education coordinator, or similar role, within Philips to ensure that the program meets these standards.
 Such coordinators currently exist for a number of Philips businesses.